 If the quality of the fuel, which in this case is the firewood is not up to par, then it won’t be able to generate as much heat and might also not properly catch fire.

-The other reason can be the way you built the fire.
+The other reason why your wood won’t burn in the fire pit may be the way you built the fire.
 The firewood might have been stacked too closely or kindling might not have been used in the beginning.
 Both of these things can cause the firewood to not burn properly.
 If they are stacked too closely to one another, then there won’t be enough airflow between the wood and there won’t be enough oxygen available for a good fire.

 Or without kindling, the firestarter may not have been able to light the logs on fire properly.